joaoxsouls/emacs-config/README.md

 emacs-config settings
 =====================

-followed
-[magnars](https://github.com/magnars/.emacs.d/) configs and made my own

-feel free to use them
+emacs configs feel free to use them